Best Fishing Apps & Tech 2026

 Knot, Identification, and Regulation Apps

-- Knot apps (such as Pro-Knot) walk you through tying the right knot with animated steps—useful when you forget how to tie a Palomar under pressure.
+- Knot apps (such as Pro-Knot) walk you through tying the right knot with animated steps-useful when you forget how to tie a Palomar under pressure.
+Our knot picker does the same job for the connection you need.

 - State regulation apps matter more than people think.
 Most state wildlife agencies now offer an app that holds your license, lets you report harvest, and shows current limits and seasons.
 Regulations change; a current app keeps you legal.